JustMikk/Cook_Book/README.md

 # Cook Book App

 Welcome to the Cook Book mobile app project!
-This app is built using React Native and Tailwind CSS.
+This app is built using React Native, Expo and Tailwind CSS.

 ## Group Members
 - [Nanati Asamnew]